Tesla's $1,500 surfboards are already sold out

 Elon Musk is floating a new product.

-Tesla launched a limited-edition line of $1,500 surfboards on Saturday in its online shop, and all 200 are already sold out.
+Tesla launched a limited-edition line of $1,500 surfboards on Saturday in its online shop, and all 200 are already sold out in less than a day.

 Each surfboard is custom made to order.
 Some have already been listed on eBay for $3,000 to $5,000.
 Tesla Design Studio worked with Lost Surfboards and surfboard shaper Matt "Mayhem" Biolos to design the boards, according to Tesla's website.